 I feel obliged to mention that up to that point in time, he had a perfect professional record of like 10-0 against the office of public prosecutions.
 They were yet to secure a conviction against him for any of his many transgressions.

 The score at that point was, not that anyone was keeping count; Thuo 10- The State 0.

 He was a natural at establishing reasonable doubt.

-He told me that three charges were preferred against him by the prosecution that particular time;
+He told me that three charges were preferred against him by the prosecution during that particular time;

 1. Being Drunk and disordely

 2. Stealing a sum of 20,000 kshs from persons known and related to him.